sam88x/POPL-Project-Group-Super-Cool/README.md

 ## Parser Requirements
 - Uses ANTLR4 and requires language to compile CFG
+- Parser targets Python 3.x
-- Dependencies to run CFG on Python code
+- Dependencies to run CFG on Python code:
+    - Need Java installed for ANTLR
     - Connect ANTLR to file to be parsed with Python
     - Need Python3 installed
     - Uses antlr4 library in python
-        - pip install antlr4
+        - `pip install antlr4`

 ## Running Instructions
-- Compiles the CFG in ANTLR
+- Compile the CFG in ANTLR:
-    - antlr4 -Dlanguage=Python3 PythonParser.g4
+    - `antlr4 -Dlanguage=Python3 PythonParser.g4`
-- Run the scipt to run CFG on Python file to be parsed
+- Run the scipt to run CFG on Python file to be parsed:
-    - python3 PythonParserTest.py
+    - `python3 PythonParserTest.py`

 ## Video Demonstration